Sapinda: Legal explanation

-This has been explained as Sapinda relationship end at seventh generation and absence of knowledge of birth and name of lineal descendant of seventh generation cannot be considered as Sapinda.
-Therefore, Hindu Marriage Act 1955 restrict definition of Sapinda only up to third generation of mother and fifth generation of father, which is more practical approach, as knowledge up to third generation of bride and fifth generation of bridegroom can be easily ascertainable.
+This has been explained as Sapinda relationship ends at seventh generation and absence of knowledge of birth and name of lineal descendant of seventh generation cannot be considered as Sapinda.
+Therefore, Hindu Marriage Act, 1955 restricts definition of Sapinda only up to third generation of mother and fifth generation of father, which is a more practical approach, as knowledge up to third generation of bride and fifth generation of bridegroom can be easily ascertainable.

 Example

-For example, if the bride is the offspring of any person within five generations (inclusive) on the groom's father's side and three generations (inclusive) on the groom's mother's side, or vice versa, they will be referred to as "Sapindas" of each other.
-In these cases, the Hindu Marriage Act of 1955 bars marriage between two Hindus of this nature.
+For example, if the bride is the offspring of any person within five generations (inclusive) on the Bridegroom's father's side and three generations (inclusive) on the groom's mother's side, or vice versa, they will be referred to as "Sapindas" of each other.
+In these cases, the Hindu Marriage Act of 1955 bars marriage between two Hindus of this genealogy.